kohkaixun/tp/docs/UserGuide.md

 6. You are done!
 InternBuddy will be populated with the sample data the next time you launch it.

 ## **Glossary**
+Figure 21 provides a glossary for the technical terms used in this user guide.

 | Term                           | Definition                                                                                                                                                                                                                                                                                                                           |
 |--------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|